-Figure 8: Ramelius' Operations & Development Project Locations
+Figure 5: Ramelius' Operations & Development Project Locations

-Ramelius owns and operates the Mt Magnet, Edna May, Marda, Tampia and Penny gold mines, all of which are located in Western Australia (refer Figure 8).
+Ramelius owns and operates the Mt Magnet, Edna May, Marda, Tampia and Penny gold mines, all of which are located in Western Australia (refer Figure 5).
 Ore from the high grade Penny underground mine, is hauled to the Mt Magnet processing plant, where it is blended with ore from both underground and open pit sources at Mt Magnet.
-The Penny underground mine is moving into full production in the second half of FY23.
+The Penny underground mine is currently moving into full production.